ricdikulous/imx-unity-game-lessons/lessons/14-Mint-NFTs-In-Game/README.md

-# Lesson 14: Mint NFTs In Game
+# Lesson 14: Mint NFTs in Game

-## Introduction
 In Lesson 14, we're introducing a transformative feature in "Trash Dash": minting NFTs as rewards for completing missions.
 This update integrates blockchain technology directly into our game mechanics, enhancing the player experience.

-## Prerequisites
-In the previous lessons we have setup a server for retrieving the player's NFTs and created an ApiService in our game to call that server.
-If you haven't already you can complete that in [previous lessons](../13-Equipping-the-NFT-Accessories/README.md)

-## Objectives
+## Overview
+Here's an overview of what we'll cover in this lesson:
 1. Review the current mission completion and reward system.
 2. Update game mechanics to reward players with NFTs instead of in-game currency.
 3. Demonstrate the updated game flow where players claim NFTs as mission rewards.

+## Prerequisites
+In the previous lessons we have setup a server for retrieving the player's NFTs and created an ApiService in our game to call that server.
+If you haven't already you can complete that in [previous lessons](../13-Equipping-the-NFT-Accessories/README.md).

 ## Transition to NFT Rewards